flatironinstitute/baobzi/README.md

 # Baobzi
+NOTE: I develop on main because I live dangerously.
+Documentation might be out of sync -- please use the release versions as the API is currently in a state of flux.

 An adaptive fast function approximator based on tree search.
 Word salad aside, `baobzi` is a tool to convert very CPU intensive function calculations into relatively cheap ones (at the cost of memory).
 This is similar to functions like `chebeval` in `MATLAB`, but can be